 There’s a rustling in the bushes and Hombre’s hand appears, groping for the handle.
 He calmly forces his way out of the greenery as he pulls the door open.
 Despite my confusion, his presence makes me feel more at ease.
 I dig my fingernails into my scar again, trying to steady myself.

-He sticks his head into the opening with a perturbed expression that doesn’t quite suit his face.
+He looks at us with a perturbed expression that doesn’t quite suit his face.
 Okay, I will never admit this again, but in all honesty he is very attractive.
 He’s angular, with tawny hair and a very straight nose, his skin a shade darker than mine.
 He’s about eye-to-eye with me, but he towers over Alyssa and has a few inches on Beth.
 Maybe it’s something about the way he holds himself, but I think most people would follow him into hell, especially because it seems he’d never want to take them there.
 Considering our circumstances, though, I’m starting to wonder if I’m misjudging him.

 Words tumble out of my mouth before he can say anything, maybe because I need to see how he’ll react, “I’ve been here before.”